hapijs/cookie/README.md

 Lead Maintainer: [James Weston](https://github.com/jaw187)

-Cookie authentication provides a simple cookie-based session management.
-The user has to be authenticated via other means, typically a web form, and upon successful authentication, receive a reply with a session cookie.
-Subsequent requests containing the session cookie are authenticated (the cookie uses [Iron](https://github.com/hueniverse/iron) to encrypt and sign the session content) and validated via the provided `validateFunc` in case the cookie's encrypted content requires validation on each request.
-Note that cookie operates as a bearer token and anyone in possession of the cookie content can use it to impersonate its true owner.
+Cookie authentication provides simple cookie-based session management.
+The user has to be authenticated via other means, typically a web form, and upon successful authentication the browser receives a reply with a session cookie.
+The cookie uses [Iron](https://github.com/hueniverse/iron) to encrypt and sign the session content.

+Subsequent requests containing the session cookie are authenticated and validated via the provided `validateFunc` in case the cookie's encrypted content requires validation on each request.

+It is important to remember a couple of things:

+1. Cookies have a practical maximum length.
+All of the data you store in a cookie is sent to the browser.
+If your cookie is too long, browsers may not set it.
+Read more [here](http://webdesign.about.com/od/cookies/f/web-cookies-size-limit.htm) and [here](http://www.ietf.org/rfc/rfc2965.txt).
+If you need need to store more data, store a small amount of identifying data in the cookie and use that as a key to a server-side cache system.
+2. Each cookie operates as a bearer token and anyone in possession of the cookie content can use it to impersonate its true owner.

 The `'cookie`' scheme takes the following required options:

 - `cookie` - the cookie name.
 Defaults to `'sid'`.
 - `password` - used for Iron cookie encoding.
 Should be at least 32 characters long.